alanngnet/CoverHunterMPS/README.md

 - A subfolder `checkpoints` that contains the `g_00000NNN` file from your best training epoch (epoch NNN).
 If there are multiple such checkpoint files in this subfolder, the highest-numbered one will be used.

 #### query_path
-Path to the `full.txt` file containing the metadata for the pre-processed audio samples you want to challenge your model with in this test, also known as your test dataset or testset.
+Path to the `full.txt` file containing the metadata for the pre-processed audio samples you want to challenge your model with in this test, also known as your benchmarking dataset or test set.
 For example, if you want to test a pre-trained model against Covers80 benchmarks, then you would specify the `full.txt` file generated from step 2 in the example above.

 #### ref_path
 Also a path to a `full.txt` file.
-Which file depends on whether your testset comes from the same musical repertoire as your training data or not.
+Which file depends on whether your benchmarking test set comes from the same musical repertoire as your training data or not.
-- If you want to test how well your model performs in your targeted musical culture (the one you used as training data), and the testset uses the same `work_id` to identify works as the `work_id` used in your reference data - which would only be possible if they're from the same target musical culture - then specify the `full.txt` file containing the metadata for all the works your model claims familiarity with.
-Then this script will measure how well your model is able to correctly identify the work_id for each performance in the testset.
+- If you want to test how well your model performs in your targeted musical culture (the one you used as training data), and the test set uses the same `work_id` to identify works as the `work_id` used in your reference data - which would only be possible if they're from the same target musical culture - then specify the `full.txt` file containing the metadata for all the works your model claims familiarity with.
+Then this script will measure how well your model is able to correctly identify the work_id for each performance in the test set.
-- Whereas if you want to test how well your model can handle a completely foreign testset, with no real-world relationship at all between `work_id` as used in your own model's data to the `work_id` assigned in the testset, then specify the exact same `full.txt` path as you provided for `query_path`.
-In this case this script will test how well your model is able to assign the correct work to each performance in the testset, defined simply by the `work_id` provided in this `full.txt` file.
+- Whereas if you want to test how well your model can handle a completely foreign test set, with no real-world relationship at all between `work_id` as used in your own model's data to the `work_id` assigned in the test set, then specify the exact same `full.txt` path as you provided for `query_path`.
+In this case this script will test how well your model is able to assign the correct work to each performance in the test set, defined simply by the `work_id` provided in this `full.txt` file.

 #### query_in_ref_path
 Optional.
 Path to your `query_in_ref.txt` file.
 This parameter that is only relevant if `query_path` and `ref_path` are not identical files.
 See the "query_in_ref" heading below under "Input and Output Files."
 You can use the `tools.make_query_in_ref` utility to automatically generate the `query_in_ref.txt` file after specifying your query and ref files at the top of that script.